rafitc/portfolio/content/jobs/MakerGram/index.md

 ---

 - User management and control
-- Building makerkits
+- Designed MakerKit to promote maker culture
-- Mentoring hackathon
+- Executed different plan and programs to build a hardware developer friendly ecosystem in Kerala
-- Conducting workshops
+- Actively participated in Hackathons as a hardware mentor